abarker/dir-alias/README.rst

    source dir_alias_commands.bash

-After that command you can use `dir-alias` in your bashrc as well as in your interactive shells.
+After that command you can use `dir-alias` in your `.bashrc` as well as in your interactive shells.